 - iPhone 5c Cases - You be the judge.

 - Upper & Lowercase - iPhone 4S, iPhone5c, iPhone 5s.
 Apple has always been particular about the capitalization of their product names.
 Why the switch from capital letter S to lowercase?
-UPDATE - iDownloadBlog has a story about the switch.
+UPDATE - iDownloadBlog has the story about the switch.

 Apple is going through some maturity problems without Steve Jobs, it’s clear they want to make some mistakes and fail fast.
 AAPL stock is down 6% today.
 What do you think will be the biggest failure Apple announced today?
 Will there be an Apple watch?

 @stevederico me on twitter and let me know what you think.